apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 </details>

-### Use Crawlee to find rating of the most popular Netflix films
+### Use Crawlee to find the ratings of the most popular Netflix films

-The [Global Top 10](https://www.netflix.com/tudum/top10) page contains a table of the most currently popular Netflix films worldwide.
-Scrape the movie names, then search for each movie at the [IMDb](https://www.imdb.com/).
-Assume the first search result is correct and find out what's the film's rating.
-Each item you push to the Crawlee's default dataset should contain the following data:
+The [Global Top 10](https://www.netflix.com/tudum/top10) page has a table listing the most popular Netflix films worldwide.
+Scrape the movie names from this page, then search for each movie on [IMDb](https://www.imdb.com/).
+Assume the first search result is correct and retrieve the film's rating.
+Each item you push to Crawlee's default dataset should include the following data:

 - URL of the film's imdb.com page
 - Title
 - Rating

-If you export the dataset as a JSON, you should see something like this:
+If you export the dataset as JSON, it should look something like this:

 <!-- eslint-skip -->
 ```json